-The Trust provides a range of elective emergency, district general services, some specialist services and operates from four main hospital sites and community clinics.
+Here we provide a range of elective emergency, district general services, some specialist services and operates from four main hospital sites and community clinics.
 The four main hospital sites are:

 - Fairfield General Hospital, Bury

 Information about Salford Royal NHS Foundation Trust and the services provided through our Salford Care Organisation, including our major trauma, specialist acute and community services, can be found on our SRFT website at www.srft.nhs.uk